Landsea Homes builds high-density housing in the Bay Area

 One special aspect of this project is the emphasis on collaboration as a crucial part of the project’s success.

-Dahlin Group programmed the architectural plans for the community before Landsea purchased the community.
-Dahlin Group had worked with the builder before in Landsea’s Kingswood community, so the Landsea team was familiar with Dahlin Group’s attention to detail.
+Dahlin Group Architecture Planning programmed the architectural plans for the community before Landsea purchased the community.
+DAHLIN had worked with the builder before in Landsea’s Kingswood community, so the Landsea team was familiar with DAHLIN’s attention to detail.

 “As we got to know the product through the due diligence process, we just knew it was going to be a huge success,” Santos detailed.